systematic-magic/AgingPMC/research_papers_html.rst

 7. Hyperlinks
 --------------
 7.1.
-Check that all linkes in the text are hyperlinked
+Check that all links in the text are hyperlinked.

 7.2.
 Check that hyperlinks lead to the valid page.